-- more than two months, check it at least once a month and fully charge it if necessary. - 3.
-Fully charge the battery before installation.
+- If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - Fully charge the battery before installation.
 NOTICE: When installing the battery, be sure the key is turned to "OFF", then connect the positive lead before connecting the negative lead.

+[ECA16840]

-[ECA16840] - Before installation, make sure that the battery leads are properly connected to the battery terminals.
+4. After installation, make sure that the battery leads are properly connected to the battery terminals.